 Besides the Nordic grid investment feasibility studies, a Nordic-Baltic study was conducted jointly by the Nordic and Baltic TSOs.
 According to the study, a connection between Finland and Estonia (Estlink 2) together with a connection between Sweden and the Baltic area would yield the best socio-economic benefits.

-The study was also utilised in the Commission launched project "Baltic Energy Market Interconnection Plan", which identified the construction of the second DC line between Finland and Estonia as one of the most urgent infrastructure projects to allow for effective integration of the Baltic and the Nordic power markets.
+Baltic Energy Market Interconnection Plan, a project launched by the Commission, identified the construction of the second DC line between Finland and Estonia as one of the most urgent infrastructure projects to allow for effective integration of the Baltic and the Nordic power markets.